Fascism in the United States: Post-World War II

-In the 1980s, the Office of Special Investigations estimated around ten thousand Nazi war criminals entered the United States from Eastern Europe after the conclusion of World War II, albeit the number has since been determined to have been much smaller.
+In the 1980s, the Office of Special Investigations estimated around ten thousand Nazi war criminals entered the United States from Eastern Europe after the conclusion of World War II, although the number has since been determined to have been much smaller.

 Some were brought in Operation Paperclip, a project to bring German scientists and engineers to the U.S. Most Nazi collaborators entered the United States through the 1948 and 1950 Displaced Persons Acts and the Refugee Relief Act of 1953.
 Supporters of the acts exhibited only slight awareness that Nazi war criminals would exploit the legislation to enter the United States.
 Most of the supporters' concern was about disallowing known communists from entering.
 Similarly, after the defeat of Nazi Germany in World War II, the global focus shifted from fascism to communism as the next perceived ideological threat.
-Pressures of the Cold War in the years after World War II when the United States focused on countering Soviet communism more than Nazism contributed to this shift in focus.
+The pressures of the Cold War in the years after World War II, when the United States focused on countering Soviet communism rather than Nazism, contributed to this shift in focus.
 The totalitarian nature of Nazism had already demonstrated how dangerous centralized, authoritarian regimes could be.
 As the Soviet Union expanded its influence across Eastern Europe and supported communist movements worldwide, many Americans began to fear a similar form of totalitarianism taking root at home.
-This anxiety was intensified by events such as the Soviet Union’s successful atomic bomb test in 1949 and the communist revolution in China.
+This anxiety was intensified by events such as the Soviet Union's successful atomic bomb test in 1949 and the communist revolution in China.
 These developments, combined with revelations of Soviet espionage in the U.S., fueled widespread suspicion and led to the Second Red Scare, during which government officials, educators, and entertainers were investigated for alleged communist ties.

 During the 1950s, the Immigration and Naturalization Service conducted several investigations into suspected Nazi war criminals.
 No official trials came from these investigations.
 The Holocaust and the possibility of Nazi collaborators living in the country entered the national discussion in the 1960s with the trial of Adolf Eichmann, accusations of war criminals during Soviet war crimes trials, and a series of articles published by Charles R. Allen detailing the presence of Nazi war criminals living in the U.S. The federal government began to focus on uncovering Nazi war criminals remaining in the country.

 Public awareness of the Holocaust and remaining Nazi war criminals increased in the 1970s.
 Many cases made headline news.
 The case of Hermine Braunsteiner, the first Nazi war criminal to be extradited from the United States, received widespread media coverage.
 The case triggered the Immigration and Naturalization Service to locate Nazi collaborators further.
 By the late 1970s, INS addressed thousands of cases, and the U.S. government formed the Office of Special Investigations, which was dedicated to locating Nazi war criminals in the United States.